nats-io/nats.ws/README.md

 ### Queue Groups

-Queue groups enable the scaling of services horizontally.
+Queue groups allow scaling of services horizontally.
 Subscriptions for members of a queue group are treated as a single service.
 When you send a message to a queue group subscription, only a single client in a queue group will receive it.

 There can be any number of queue groups.
 Each group is treated as its own independent unit.
 Note that non-queue subscriptions are also independent of